tasb/docker-kubernetes-training/labs/lab01.md

 docker run -d -p 9000:80 mcr.microsoft.com/dotnet/samples:aspnetapp
 ```

-Run your browser and navigate to <http://localhost:9000> to see the website and check you're running on a Widnows Container.
+Run your browser and navigate to <http://localhost:9000> to see the website and check you're running on a Windows Container.

 You can now clean up all running containers and switch to Linux Containers again to be prepared for the next lab.